 One of the reasons why we love heading to yarn stores so much is the chance to actually see all of the different yarns on offer and the fab advice that you can get from the staff.
 Well, if you’re missing that personal touch, then Tribe yarns have come up with a brilliant idea – a virtual personal shopping experience!
 For £15 (which is fully redeemable against your purchases), you’ll get to have a special 20 minute one-on-one video tour with shop owner Milli who will be bale to help offer you advice and help you pick the perfect yarn for your next project!
 They’ve also got lots of special free delivery options, as well as offering kerbside collection.
 You can find out more on the Tribe Yarns website!

-When this years Yorkshire Yarnfest was cancelled due to the Coronavirus situation, the organisers came up with a genius idea – a virtual yarn festival!
-The first virtual yarn fest was such a success, that they’ve decided to do another one on the 25th April.
-Throughout the day indie yarn producers will be live on Yorkshire Yarnfests Instagram stories showing off their products and some will even be offering special discounts.
+Back when the 2020 Yorkshire Yarnfest was cancelled due to the Coronavirus situation, the organisers came up with a genius idea – a virtual yarn festival!
+The first virtual yarn fest was such a success, that they’re now hosting a monthly yarn fest.
+Throughout the day indie yarn producers will be live on the Yorkshire Yarnfest Instagram stories showing off their products and some will even be offering special discounts.
 It’s a great initiative and a fabulous way to support the small business that are rely so much on yarn shows for their income, so head on over to the Yorkshire Yarnfest Instagram page for all the latest info and make sure you tune in!

 Support independent dyers and yarn producers